July 16, 2022

-CMMS stands for Computerized Maintenance Management System.
-It’s a centralized digital platform that organizes a company’s maintenance operations, streamlines procedures, eliminates paper stacks, enhances team communication, and supports cost-effective managerial decision-making.
+A CMMS organizes a company’s maintenance operations, streamlines procedures, eliminates paper stacks, enhances team communication, and supports cost-effective managerial decision-making.

 Most CMMS platforms include four primary elements:

-• Administrative Settings allow CMMS administrators to customize user-based permissions for various team members.
-Users have the option to limit user rights, create work order templates, and search filter specifications.
+3. Administrative Settings allow CMMS administrators to customize user-based permissions for various team members.
+Users can limit user rights, create work order templates, and search filter specifications.

-• Databases for modern online maintenance systems are typically “in the cloud.”
+4. Databases for modern online maintenance systems are typically “in the cloud.”
 However, some older systems are still configured for in-house servers.
-The advantage of cloud storage is unlimited scalability and accessibility.
+The advantage of cloud storage is unlimited scalability, accessibility, and data security/redundancy.

-While it’s possible to run a successful maintenance program with clipboards and Excel spreadsheets, it isn’t easy.
-Oftentimes, without a proper asset management solution, maintenance teams find themselves in “reactive mode,” rather than a proactive mode.
+While running a successful maintenance program with clipboards and Excel spreadsheets is possible, it isn’t easy.
+Without a proper asset management solution, maintenance teams often find themselves in a “reactive mode” rather than a proactive mode.

 Indirect maintenance costs lurk underneath the surface in the form of reduced asset lifecycles, high energy costs, lost production, late deliveries, inefficient equipment scheduling, and various wasted resources.
 And direct maintenance costs appear in the form of labor, materials, contracts, and overhead expenses.
 These are the problems CMMS services seek to solve by making proactive maintenance a realistic, achievable, and stress-free goal.